2013 Student Quest Competition.

 - If you are not a member or need to renew your membership, you can do so online or by mailing a membership form to the Central Office.

 - Volunteer at least 3-5 hours during the Convention

 - Attend the President’s Luncheon on Saturday afternoon

 Entries must be submitted no later than February 14, 2014.

 Are those old professional materials stuck on your shelves and taking up space but you just can’t handle throwing them away?
 Thinking that even though they are old they still have some good use, but not sure where that use is?
 I have a wonderful solution for you to free up some needed shelf space!
 Please join MSHA by participating in the 4th annual SWAPS event at the 54th annual MSHA Convention.
 SWAPS was designed to give Speech Language Pathologists and Audiologists the opportunity to provide old therapy materials to undergraduate and graduate students currently involved in the communication disorders program.
 Student convention attendees will have the chance to shop through the materials during the Friday evening social on April 5.

 Please bring all those unwanted therapy materials, tests, and textbooks with you to the convention to help students establish their resource libraries.
 These items may be dropped off at the MSHA registration desk upon your arrival to Tan-Tar-A. Thank you for your generosity and support of future professionals!

 Any undergraduate or graduate students that are interested in helping organize and coordinate this event, please e-mail me,Elise006@live.missouristate.edu.
 I would appreciate all the helpful hands I can get!

 Also, don’t forget to complete your nomination forms for Ambassadors and Honors of the Association (Outstanding Clinician, Outstanding Special Education Administrator, and Outstanding Graduate Student).
-The deadline is February 1, 2013.
-Forms can be found online and in the fall and winter newsletter.
+The deadline is February 1, 2014.
+Click here for more information.